seamplex/feenox/tests/nafems/le10/README.md

 sudo make install
 ```

-Custom PETSc versions are architectures are supported as well.
+Custom PETSc versions and architectures are supported as well.
 The default preconditioner+solver pair GAMG+cg is supported with all PETSc configurations.
 To make the MUMPS direct solver available, PETSc has to be configured and linked properly (i.e. configure with `--download-mumps` or use the PETSc packages from the operating system's repositories).
 See the [compilation guide](https://www.seamplex.com/feenox/doc/compilation.html) for further details.

 Either way, check it works globally: